sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 The names of above Host Groups are chosen by me to easily identify about which Host Group we are talking.

-**Base Hostgroup**
+**Base Host Group**

-We start with the *Base* Hostgroup.
+We start with the *Base* Host Group.
 I name it `hg-base`.
 As the name suggests, it will be the base for all our nested Host Groups.
 Within this top-level Host Group we set exactly one setting:

 | Attribute                             | Example Value                                    |
 | :------------------------------------ | :----------------------------------------------- |